All in One View

 It will take some time and effort to write these labels, but it will pay off in the long run to think about variables types and make it easier to interpret how the code will behave as it operates.
 It’s best practice to use an integrated development environment (IDE) that will check your type hints and inform you if it detects a problem with your source code.

-- Try to inject as much meaning into your source code as possible by naming things clearly and succintly.
+- Try to inject as much meaning into your source code as possible by naming things clearly and succinctly.

 - Use comments to explain your rationale—even if the code seems obvious to you know, think of the future benefits!